 Biology and life history Both larvae and adults feed on potato foliage through the season.
 Pupation occurs in the soil.
 Adults overwinter in the soil, emerging to feed, lay eggs, and mate in the spring.
 In cool climates, the beetle undergoes only one generation per season, but in warmer areas, such as the southern Columbia Basin, it may have up to three generations.
 Other host plants of CPB include solanaceous weeds such as nightshade, and crops such as tomato and eggplant.
+Sometimes they can be seen in puncture vine although we do not know if they are looking for complementary nutrient sources or if it is a sporadic event.
+In 2020, they were observed in large numbers feeding on hemp.

 Crop rotation is very important for CPB management.
 Adults overwinter in the soil, so if potatoes follow potatoes, beetles will emerge and immediately infest the new crop.
 Some studies suggest at least 0.5 km distance between fields to provide protection when crops are rotated.
 Trenches are also recommended since the beetles disperse from their overwintering sites by walking.
+Trap crops are also recommended.

 Management-chemical control: HOME USE